 The cultural heritage of an area is a general term that includes cultural services, such as public buildings (e.g. libraries and museums) and also encompasses a range of characteristics that help to define an area and its population, including local customs and traditions, language and literature.
-It is important to acknowledge the unique cultural identity that a village like Headford displays and ensure that new development supports and complements same.
+It is important to acknowledge the unique cultural identity that a town like Tuam displays and ensure that new development supports and complements that identity.